galaxyproject/galaxy-hub/content/news/2023-05-21-Fair-Ease-EuroScienceGateway/index.md

 [![Scoop3-Argo](images/scoop3.png)](https://usegalaxy.eu/root?tool_id=interactive_tool_scoop3_argo)

-Many thanks to the hard workers of these 2 days who help getting these tools (and more tools still in production) up and running on Galaxy Europe.
-We worked alongside BODERE Erwan, DETOC Jérôme, DUCOS Fabrice, FRATIANNI Claudia, JOAN Jean-Baptiste, LANGELLA Giuliano, MATHURIN Théo, PASCAL Nicolas, SIZUN Alban and WEBER Clément.

 # Conclusion

 This training allowed the Fair-Ease partners to get the basis about Galaxy and on how to use the platform and how to integrate tools into Galaxy.
-It was pretty efficient as we succeeded, with the attendants, to get many tools ready and 3 tools even deploved in production on the European Galaxy server.
+It was pretty efficient as we succeeded, with the attendants, to get many tools ready and 3 tools were even deployed in production on the European Galaxy server.

+Many thanks to BODERE Erwan, DETOC Jérôme, DUCOS Fabrice, FRATIANNI Claudia, JOAN Jean-Baptiste, LANGELLA Giuliano, MATHURIN Théo, PASCAL Nicolas, SIZUN Alban, and WEBER Clément.

 We hope to continue this collaboration and go on contributing to the Galaxy ecosystem.